-The hydrological and hydraulic models that have been already assembled have been extended to create a 1D/2D hydraulic model that includes the lower reaches of the Porters Street subcatchment.
+The hydrological and hydraulic models that have been already assembled have been extended to create a the 1D/2D hydraulic model that includes the lower reaches of the Porters Street.

-The inputs to the study comprised:
+The inputs to the study have comprised:

-- (i) All information on the Bowden St and Ann Thorn Park catchments collected during the previous assessments; - (ii) A copy of the model(s) assembled previously by Cardno Willing; - (iii) Details on the Porters Street drainage system (these have been provided progressively by Council in a number of instalments); - (iv) A copy of available Aerial Laser Scanning (ALS) data provided by Council of the Porters Street subcatchment. - (v) Available information on the updated Masterplan.
+- (i) All information on the Bowden St and Ann Thorn Park catchments collected during the previous assessments: - (ii) A copy of the model(s) assembled previously by Cardno Willing; - (iii) Details on the Porters Street drainage system (these have been provided progressively by Council in a number of instalments): - (iv) A copy of available Aerial Laser Scanning (ALS) data provided by Council of the Porters Street subcatchment. - (v) Available information on the Concept Proposal and proposed Stage One Development;

-The various tasks that have been undertaken are outlined as follows:
+The various tasks that have been undertaken to date are outlined as follows: